witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

         - Ensure Correct Status is Reflected: Check that the status changes (like Scheduled, In Progress, or Completed) are saved properly.

+### Schedule Integration
+#### Timetables

+A. Displaying schedules: all created schedules are displayed in a table.

+- Maintenance:
+ - Ensure that the schedule API is fetching data from the backend correctly.
+ - Ensure that changes to the schedules are displayed appropraitely.
+ - Ensure that deleted schedules are removed from the table.

+- Common issues:
+ - Incorrect syntax when displaying schedules: edit the html to display schedules as expected.
+ - Schedules not updating: check API is being handled correctly.

+B. Delete button: button to delete a specific schedule by ID.

+- Maintenance:
+ - Ensure button is clickable.
+ - Ensure that confirmation popup appears when button is clicked.
+ - Ensure schedule is appropriately deleted.

+- Common issues:
+ - Alert does not appear: check that the button functionality is working.
+ - Schedule is not deleted: check API is being handled correctly.

+C. Edit button: button to edit a specific schedule by ID.

+- Maintenance:
+ - Ensure button is clickable.
+ - Ensure that popup appears when button is clicked.
+ - Ensure schedule is appropriately updated when "Update" is clicked.
+ - Ensure popup is closed when "Close" button is clicked.

+- Common issues:
+ - Popup does not appear: check that the button functionality is working.
+ - Schedule is not updated: check API is being handled correctly.
+ - Popup does not close: check that "Close" button works as expected.

+D. Add Schedule button: button that takes you to a new page so you can create a new schedule.

+- Maintenance:
+ - Ensure button is clickable.
+ - Ensure that the button takes you to the new, correct page.

+- Common issues:
+ - Button does not take you to a new page: check that the button has a corresponding link.
+ - Button takes you to the wrong page: check that the correct link is being used.